Instructors and Kennel Staff

 Back Row: Matthew – Kennel Staff & Decoy, Jeff – Trainer, Middle Row: Blake & Brayden – Kennel Staff & Decoy, Ron – Owner/Trainer, Jason – Trainer, Bob Eden – Trainer, Morgan – Kennel Staff & Decoy

 Cienna began working at Top Dog on June 20th, 2023.
-She is a decoy and a member of our kennel staff.
+She is the equipment manager, a decoy and a member of our kennel staff.
 When asked about her favorite part of the job, she explained she loves decoying and working with dogs that are having issues because they challenge her as a decoy.
 She also enjoys meeting new people and learning new things from each person she meets.
 Cienna’s goal is to become a deputy and K9 handler.

 Kristina began working at Top Dog on August 12th, 2023.
 She is a member of our kennel staff.
 When she is not at Top Dog, Kristina works as a registered veterinary technician in the emergency department.
 When asked about her favorite part of the job, she explained she is passionate about working with dogs and loves working with a team focused on the same mission.
 Kristina says seeing how these dogs are trained and work alongside their handlers is incredible.